-MS ENT or Master of Surgery in Ear, Nose and Throat, is a specialized 3-year post-graduate course that offers in-depth knowledge along with practical skills for diagnosing, treating and surgically managing disorders of the ear, nose and throat.
+MS ENT or Master of Surgery in Ear, Nose, and Throat is a specialised 3-year post-graduate course that offers in-depth knowledge along with practical skills for diagnosing, treating, and surgically managing disorders of the ear, nose, and throat.
 The course is also known as MS Otorhinolaryngology in medical terms.

-The eligibility criteria for enrolling into MS Otorhinolaryngology (ENT) course is to have a MBBS degree from an NMC-recognised institute and complete 1-year rotational internship.
+The eligibility criteria for enrolling in the MS Otorhinolaryngology (ENT) course require students to have an MBBS degree from an NMC-recognised institute and complete a 1-year rotational internship.
 Applicants must also qualify for entrance examinations such as NEET-PG or INI-CET.

-The average course fee for MS ENT in India ranges between INR 7,000-1,00,000 for government-affiliated colleges, and for private colleges it ranges between INR 35,00,000-1,35,00,000.
-Some of the top institutes are AIIMS Delhi, AIIMS Rishikesh, SRM Institute of Science and Technology, AIIMS Nagpur, Amrita Vishwa Vidyapeetam, Santosh Deemed to be University, Sri Lakshmi Narayana Institute of Medical Science, St. John's Medical College, Kasturba Medical College and others.
+The average course fee for MS ENT in India ranges between INR 7,000- 1L for government-affiliated colleges, and for private colleges it ranges between INR 35L- 1.35 Cr.
+Some of the top institutes are AIIMS Delhi, AIIMS Rishikesh, SRM Institute of Science and Technology, AIIMS Nagpur, Amrita Vishwa Vidyapeetam, Santosh Deemed to be University, Sri Lakshmi Narayana Institute of Medical Science, St. John's Medical College, Kasturba Medical College, and others.

-After doing MS in ENT, one can work as ENT Surgeon, ENT Specialist, ENT Consultant, an ENT Assistant Professor, an ENT Doctor, a Junior Doctor in Emergency Medicine and various other roles.
+After completing an MS in ENT, one can work as an ENT Surgeon, an ENT Specialist, an ENT Consultant, an ENT Assistant Professor, an ENT Doctor, a Junior Doctor in Emergency Medicine, and various other roles.
 The average salary for MS ENT professionals ranges from INR 8 to INR 48 LPA, depending on job role and experience level.

 Course Name | MS Otorhinolaryngology/ MS E.N.T. |